JarlMorgennebel/homelab/Home Assistant/Smart Thermostat (PID)/HowTo + Homematic + Homematic IP.md

 ### Traps
 If target temperature in one room is stuck at one specific value (mine showed 20°C for like three days) double check that the wall thermostat is not in **heating** mode but in **auto** mode.
 You can switch modes in the Overview tab in Home Assistant.
 Only in **auto** mode the thermostat will follow the stored profile and the SYNC automatisations will trigger.

+If you have added visualisations and they behave oddly after you tinkered with the Smart Thermostat configuration, delete them from the Dashboard and re-add them.